fpdev-io/blog/_posts/2020-08-05-functors-explained.markdown

 As you can see the Functor Laws are quite simple, but you need to remember about them when defining your own Functors.
 As I mentioned before many libraries rely on them.

 Ok that's all for now.
-I hope I explained a bit about Functors.
+I hope I explained a bit about functors.
 In the next blogpost we'll talk about **`Monads`** :smile::heart: